mdeagen/nmcuration/in-progress/Natarajan_2013_Macromolecules/README.md

 * PMMA: Tg = 105 C
 * P2VP: Tg = 100 C
 * PEMA: Tg = 65 C
-* Note: PMMA Tg differs from example DSC curve of Fig 2.11 of thesis, but will
+* Note: PMMA Tg differs from example DSC curve of Fig 2.11 of thesis, but will proceed with this literature value (105 C)

 2020-06-11 : added SUBMISSION subdirectory containing templates of each sample (D.J.)